Do you want to add nesting herbs to your flock’s daily routine? Not sure which ones are best for your hens? Unsure about what your flock really needs?

 We’ve all been there.
 The weather is questionable, your flock wants to stay inside, and YOU want to keep your flock in the best shape possible.
 We all know how important air quality is – ESPECIALLY during days when the weather isn’t super supportive.

-You need a blend that includes botanicals traditionally used to support a healthy breathing.
+You need a blend that includes botanicals traditionally used to support healthy breathing.

-Experts have written volumes about the best herbs to support breathing AND which herbs prevent healthy breathing.
-So, you choose a nesting blend that includes ONLY these herbs.
+Experts have written volumes about the best herbs to support breathing.
+You should choose a nesting blend that includes ONLY these herbs.
+Why?
+Because there are also herbs that hinder healthy breathing, it’s important to find just the right herbs.

 For example, I wanted to create a nesting herb blend that would support our own flock, especially during very rainy weather, winter weather, and very HOT weather (when ammonia can creep up in the coop).

 I wanted to ensure my layers had only the best herbs.
 I consulted the experts!
-We wanted to make sure 100% that there’s nothing in our coop that can lead to poor respiratory support.
+We desired to make sure 100% that there’s nothing in our coop that can lead to poor respiratory support.
+By diving deep into exploring and discovering the herbs that have been used for centuries, we found the best blends.

-We ended up choosing specific herbs for my flock that would help cleanse the air and support healthy breathing.
+We strategically chose specific herbs for my flock that would help cleanse the air and support healthy breathing.
 Eventually, this mixture became our coop blend, BreatheRight, because they’re the herbs the experts recommend.

 For example, we discovered that we can support our flock with: